bcgov/fasstrshiny/CODE_DESIGN.md

     If a compute button is required, ensure it is **NOT** bookmarked (see `mod_annual_trends.R` for example)
 - Add tests to `test_mod.R`, make sure every input gets a starting value

+## Miscellaneous points

+### Datatables

+- With the scroller extension, must use the scrollY attribute to set table height (can't use pageLength)

+### Missing vs. Allowed missing
+- If `allowed_missing` exists, use only that (it overrides `ignore_missing` anyway)

+### `ggiraph`
+- Always use `girafe`, `girafeOutput` and `renderGirafe` (not any of the ggiraph variants)
+- Always use `girafe(ggobj = PLOT)` (`ggobj` is the important argument here)
+- When using the vline tooltip (`create_vline_interactive()`) you'll need to adjust the `opts_hover()` option in the girafe output to make opacity 1.

+### Spinners
+Spinners are created with the `shinycssloaders` package.
+The global options are set in `global.R`.
+Every output that requires a progress spinner needs to be wrapped with `withSpinner()` in `ui.R`.

+## Troubleshooting
+- Input/output doesn't render, no message, no error
+  - Check to make sure id isn't duplicated
+  - Check to make sure all the ids match up (i.e. same id, no spelling mistakes)

+## Test errors
+For a testthat error like:

+`Failure (test_04d_modules_analysis.R:59:3): Hydat Peak `output$table` threw an unexpected error.
+Message: The test referenced an output that hasn't been defined yet: output$proxy1-table`

+- Look at line 59 in the `test_04d_modules_analysis.R` file, this is the test that is failing.

+- "`output$table` threw an unexpected error" means that when testing `expect_error(output$table, NA)` (which means DON'T expect an error), there was an error

+- "Message: The test referenced an output that hasn't been defined yet: output$proxy1-table`" means that the error returned refers to the fact that the `table` object hasn't been rendered in the test Shiny server.
+This is why the test is failing.
+  (Note that `proxy1-` is simply the id assigned to the namespace by `testServer()`, the important part is the `table`, which tells you which object is causing problems).

+- Check the following:
+  - Is the output actually called `table`?
+(Was it changed?
+Is there a typo?)
+  - Should the output actually be rendered by this point?
+Or does it need another input, or a button click?
+If so, add that to `session$setInputs()`
+  - Remember that *every* input needs to be defined in each test.

+- You can add a `browser()` call inside the `testServer()` function if you need to do more thorough testing (see Mastering Shiny's section on Testing reactivitity <https://mastering-shiny.org/scaling-testing.html#testing-reactivity>)

 ## Tips
 - Ctrl-click on a function will jump you to the code where the function is created.